CBIIT/bento-meta/python/bento_meta/pfb/README.md

 The ``Entity`` is the basic unit of schema+data in PFB.
 It is an Avro "record", that is, a set of keys and values.
 The components of the ``Entity`` are given by its keys: ``id``, ``name``, ``object``, and ``relations``.
 These are defined in the ``fields`` array.

-``Entity.object`` is the container for data.
-It is an array of items, one of which is a ``Metadata`` subentity, and the rest of which are custom objects defined by the user.
-The custom objects are not present in the basic schema; these are added by the user, by means of the API defined in this repo (or in the [original repo](https://github.com/uc-cdis/pypfb)).
+``Entity.object`` defined the container for data.
+It represents a _union_ or choice among possible schemas.
+One of these choices is always a ``Metadata`` subentity.
+The others are custom objects defined by the user.
+User-defined custom objects are not present in the basic schema; these are built by users from their own data and models.
+These are described [below](./User Data Types).
+Tools to do this for the Bento system will appear in this repository.

 ## Metadata